Andoniadou-Lab/epitome/README.md

 # epitome

-Epitome is a comprehensive web platform for exploring and visualizing the Consensus Pituitary Atlas, a centralized repository of mouse pituitary single-cell sequencing data.
+The epitome is a comprehensive web platform for exploring and visualizing the Consensus Pituitary Atlas, a centralized repository of mouse pituitary single-cell sequencing data.

+## Citation

+To cite Epitome, please reference both:
+1. The Consensus Pituitary Atlas pre-print (analysis workflow):

+2. The Epitome platform (data visualization and access):

 ## Features

 - **Interactive Visualizations**: Explore gene expression patterns, chromatin accessibility, and cell type distributions across multiple datasets